evaneff/RecipeApp/project_documents/example_design_document.md

 table.

 AmazonMusicPlaylistService will also provide a web interface for users to manage their playlists.
-A main page providing a list view of all of their playlists will let them create new playlists and link off to pages per-playlist to update metadata and add songs.
+A template_java_project.src.main page providing a list view of all of their playlists will let them create new playlists and link off to pages per-playlist to update metadata and add songs.